|

 Chain-of-Frames: Advancing Video Understanding in Multimodal LLMs via Frame-Aware Reasoning

-S. Ghazanfari, F. Croce, N Flammarion, P. Krishnamurthy, F. Khorrami, and S. Garg
+S. Ghazanfari, F. Croce, N. Flammarion, P. Krishnamurthy, F. Khorrami, and S. Garg

 PDF /